mozzsa/machine-intelligence-1/README.md

 # machine-intelligence-1
-Homework solutions in Python for Machine Intelligence 1 course at TU Berlin
+Programming assignment solutions in Python for Machine Intelligence-1 course